The best place and time to live in the Milky Way: Results

 \section{Results}

-Figure \ref{500} shows the number of lethal astrophysical transient events (red solid line) in the last 500 Myr as a function of distance from Galactic Center.
-The yellow solid line in Fig.~\ref{500} shows the number of lethal LGRBs, while the orange solid line and the green solid line denotes the number of lethal SNe and SGRBs, respectively.
-In Fig.~\ref{500} we also show (referred to the left vertical axis) the surface number density of Terrestrial Planets (TPs) around M stars (dark blue dashed line) and around FGK stars (light blue dashed line).
-At the Earth’s position (8 kpc -- vertical black solid line), the number of lethal events (predominantly LGRBs) is $\sim$1--2 within the last 500 Myr.
-This agrees with the hypothesis ascribing the Ordovician mass extinction event to a LGRB \citep{2005GeoRL..3214808M}.
-There is a minimum in the the red solid line (i.e. LGRBs+SGRBs+SNe) which identifies a region between $\sim$2 and $\sim$8 kpc from the Galaxy Center where life, in the last 500 Myrs, could have suffered $\le$1 lethal events.
+Figure \ref{500} shows the number of lethal astrophysical transient events in the past 500 Myr as a function of distance from the Galactic center.
+At the position of Earth (8 kpc, vertical solid black line), the number of lethal events (predominantly LGRBs) is about one to two within the past 500 Myr.
+This agrees with the hypothesis ascribing the Ordovician mass-extinction event to a LGRB \citep{2005GeoRL..3214808M}.
+The minimum in the solid red line (i.e., LGRBs+SGRBs+SNe) identifies a region between $\sim$2 and $\sim$8 kpc from the Galaxy center in which life in the past 500 Myr might have experienced $\le$1 lethal events.
 In the outskirts (R$>$10 kpc) and in the center (R$<$1.5 kpc) of the MW the number of lethal event is $>$2.
-In the outskirts of the Galaxy, due to low metallicity environment, predominant lethal events are LGRBs, while in the star forming environment of the Center, SGRs and SNe predominantly occur.
-The outskirts of the MW are not favoured for hosting life due to the low density of TPs (dashed lines) and the high frequency of lethal LGRBs.
+In the outskirts of the Galaxy, the predominant lethal events are LGRBs because of the low metallicity in the environment, while in the star-forming of the center, SGRBs and SNe occur predominantly.
+The outskirts of the MW are not favored to host life because only a few TPs are located there (dashed lines) and because lethal LGRBs are very frequent.

-Figure \ref{total} shows the number of lethal events (SGRBs+LGRBs+SNe, shaded contours corresponding to the green–yellow–red color bar) per bins of time of 500 Myr as a function of the distance from the Galactic Center (x-axis) along Milky Way cosmic history (y-axis).
-The line contours (corresponding to the blue-scale color bar) show the surface number density of terrestrial planets around M stars (solid lines) and FGK stars (dashed lines).
+Figure \ref{total} shows the number of lethal events (SGRBs+LGRBs+SNe) in bins of 500 Myr as a function of the distance from the Galactic center (x-axis) throughout the cosmic history of the Milky Way (y-axis).
+The line contours (corresponding to the blue-scale color bar) show the surface number density of TPs around M stars (solid lines) and FGK stars (dashed lines).